nestal/BrightFuture/README.md

 Both features are not mandatory for implementating futures.
 It just make the code shorter and easier to read.

-# Download

-There is only one header file to download: [BrightFuture.hh](BrightFuture.hh).

 # Design

 There are 3 major components in this library: future, Executor and Tasks.